run2bizdocs/documentation/en-us/docs/4biz-helium/processes/configuration/use/verify-status-inventory.md

 title: Verify execution status of CI inventory
-Description: Allows to view the current status of the inventory execution through the application of CITSmart Inventory.
+Description: Allows to view the current status of the inventory execution through the application of 4biz Inventory.
 # Verify execution status of CI inventory

-This functionality allows to view the current status of the inventory execution through the application of CITSmart Inventory.
+This functionality allows to view the current status of the inventory execution through the application of 4biz Inventory.

 Before getting started
 --------------------------